NaeemSand01/PahndaLand/README.md

 # PahndaLand
-Repository created for posting game development process for Pahndaland in game maker studio 2
+Repository created for posting game development process of Pahndaland in game maker studio 2